 It’s probably good to know that your destructive puppy won’t be this troublesome forever.
 All puppies are going to be little rugrats and they will test your patience at times, but the lifetime of fun you will have outweighs all of that.

 Whippet puppies have the tendency to try and push their luck.
-They like to be entertained and have plenty of toys, if not…your favourite pair of shoes may look rather appealing to them.
+Whippets like to be entertained and have plenty of toys, if not…your favourite pair of shoes may look rather appealing to them.

-Whippets are inquisitive little pups and like a challenge.
-You can get a variety of ‘brain training’ toys and games to keep them entertained, it’s a good idea to leave them with something if you have to leave them alone for a while.
+The Whippet is an inquisitive little puppy and likes a challenge.
+You can get a variety of ‘brain training’ toys and games to keep the whippets entertained, it’s a good idea to leave them with something if you have to leave them alone for a while.

 A Snuffle Mat is a good pacifier for your whippet pup as they can get their nose in between the tassels to hunt for treats.
 Hide some of their favourite snacks and it will encourage them that playtime is rewarding.